gislab-augsburg/ckan-docker/README.md

   * Adapt `postgresql.conf` and `pg_hba.conf` to allow connections from CKAN Pod to PostgreSQL Server (At LHM IT Service, order unlocking of e.g. CAP-K-Net or CAP-C-Net)
   * Set permissions for readonly user datastore-ro according to https://docs.ckan.org/en/2.10/maintaining/datastore.html or with the script `datastore_permissions.sql`

+* Make sure you have docker-compose, kompose and oc installed.

+* Log into openshift CLI (`oc login`) and switch to your openshift project.

 * If necessary change the `repo`, `branch` and `openshift_project` values in `openshift-deploy.py` in order to define a repository with custom dockerfiles to be used for the buildconfigs.

 * If necessary (e.g. for non-public repositories like lhm gitlab), create a ssh-key and include it as a source secret in your openshift project and as a deploy key in your chosen repository.
 This will enable access to the dockerfiles in the repo which are used during the builds: